godotengine/gdnative-demos/c/glfw/README.md

 # GLFW example using C

-This is a small example using C to create a GDNative script that exposes a smaaaaall part of the GLFW API.
+This is a small example using C to create a GDNative script that exposes a very small part of the GLFW API.

 Dependencies:
  * You need [Godot headers](https://github.com/godotengine/godot_headers),